-These days, it seems many activities have halted to a stand still.
-Although most of the country’s population is sheltering in place, there’s still a need for essential activities.
+These days, it seems many activities have halted to a standstill.
+Although most of the country’s population is sheltered in place, there’s still a need for essential activities.
 Among them are buying and selling a home.
 Fortunately, real estate is classified as an essential business and is allowed to operate with some precautions.
 If you’re in the market, here’s what you need to know about buying and selling homes amid Coronavirus.

 Selling a Home

 You can still sell your home amid Coronavirus shutdowns and precautions!
 The real estate industry has long focused on the use of technology to market homes for sale.
 In fact, most buyers start their home search online anyway.
 With video tours and other tools, buyers can easily view your home virtually.
 In-person showings can therefore be limited to only those who express serious interest.
 Private appointments are preferred to maintain social distancing, although you can still stack appointments back-to-back to minimize personal inconvenience.

 As a homeowner, there are many ways to protect yourself through the showing process: